manoa-fit-connect/manoa-fit-connect.github.io/index.md

   </ul>

   Thoughts:
   You definitely have the core features of the web app well-established.
 I love the concept of a social hub for gym goers like me, offering not only a platform to track personal fitness goals but also a space to connect with others who share similar fitness interests.
-The think the potential growth in here is the community-driven content for UH MANOA, offering students a sense of community and school spirit.
+I think the potential growth in here is the community-driven content for UH MANOA, offering students a sense of community and school spirit.
 Integrating a system where students can organize and promote their own events or share fitness tips and achievements could turn the app into an essential part of us, fostering a vibrant student-led culture centered around health and wellness, which is good factor for our academics goals.